xuhaibahmad/xuhaibahmad/README.md

 I can write clean, scalable and testable code that is easy to maintain, refactor and expand.
 My core expertise lies in Mobile Application Development.
 However, I have been regularly developing SPAs and PWAs with Vue JS, as well as Kivy apps and automation projects with Python for the past couple of years; both professionally and as a hobby.

-I take pride in my work and stand by its quality.
-Would love to bring your idea to life and suggest best practices.

 Also, I'm available on the weekends for non-profit and open source contributions.
 Feel free to contact me if you need assistance with any project dedicated to a social cause.

 <hr/>